 These are generally mild side effects.
 Stomach upset and diarrhoea are common but usually short-lived.
 Taking your medicine with meals can help reduce nausea and diarrhoea.
 Skin rash has been reported rarely.

 Tell your doctor immediately or go to Accident or Emergency at the nearest hospital if you notice any of the following symptoms of Lactic Acidosis (build up of lactic acid in the blood):

 Lactic acidosis is a very rare but serious side effect requiring urgent medical attention or hospitalisation.

 Although rare, if lactic acidosis does occur it can be fatal.
 The risk of lactic acidosis is higher in the elderly, those whose diabetes is poorly controlled, those with prolonged fasting, those with certain heart conditions, those who drink alcohol and those with kidney and liver problems.

 Other side effects not listed above may occur in some patients.

 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.

-If you think you are having an allergic reaction to metformin tell your doctor immediately or go to the Accident and Emergency department at your nearest hospital.
+If you think you are having an allergic reaction to metformin, do not take any more of this medicine and tell your doctor immediately or go to the Accident and Emergency department at your nearest hospital.

 Symptoms of an allergic reaction may include some or all of the following: